Separating Rank Logic from Polynomial Time

-The second step in~\cite{GradelPakusa19} is a recursive translation of $\IFPRP{\Omega}$ to $\IFPC$ formulas if $2 \notin \Omega$ (Lemmas~3.4 to~3.6 in~\cite{GradelPakusa19}).
-They show that if there is a solvability quantifier

-over $\FF_p$ such that $\termA$ is an \IFPC{} formula, that then there is an \IFPC{} formula equivalent to $\formB$ by computing the rank of the matrix $M := \definedMatrix{\Struct}{\termA}$ orbit wise, which can be done in \IFPC{} because the automorphism group is a $2$ group and $p \neq 2$.
-This process works as follows: There is a \IFPC{} formula, that only uses the orbits of the structure and not the formula $\termA$, defining a matrix $E$ such that $M = 1$ is solvable if and only if $M \cdot E = 1$ is solvable.
-Now, $E$ is chosen such that the columns of $M \cdot E$ are totally ordered and thus the solution can be obtained in $\IFPC$.
+The second step in~\cite{GradelPakusa19} is a recursive translation of $\IFPRP{\Omega}$-formulas to $\IFPC$-formulas if $2 \notin \Omega$ (Lemmas~3.4 to~3.6 in~\cite{GradelPakusa19}).
+For every \IFPC{}-term~$\termA$ the solvability quantifier $\formB = \slv_p (\uniVarVA, \uniVarVB).\qspace\termA$ over~$\FF_p$ can be simulated in \IFPC{} by computing the rank of the matrix $M := \definedMatrix{\Struct}{\termA}$ orbit-wise.
+This is expressible in \IFPC{} because the automorphism group is a $2$-group and $p \neq 2$.
+This process works as follows: There is an \IFPC{}-formula that for every prime~$p$ and every term~$\termA$ exploits the orbits of the structure to define a matrix~$E$ such that $Mx = 1$ is solvable if and only if $(M \cdot E)x = 1$ is solvable (Lemma~3.6 in~\cite{GradelPakusa19}).
+Now,~$E$ is defined such that the columns of $M \cdot E$ are totally ordered and thus the solution can be obtained in $\IFPC$.